 By Frank Rotering | December 22, 2022

-No matter where you get your climate news, the story you'll be told is basically the same: to avoid the worst consequences of climate change, greenhouse gas (GHG) emissions must be reduced to net-zero as quickly as possible.
+No matter where you get your climate news, the story you'll be told is basically the same: to avoid the worst consequences of climate change, fossil-fuel emissions must be aggressively reduced.
+Other measures, particularly solar radiation management (SRM), are distractions from this core solution and must be categorically rejected.
 This story, despite its almost universal acceptance, is a massive lie.
 Below I provide six reasons to substantiate this claim.

 IT FALSIFIES THE UNFCCC OBJECTIVE

-The critical UNFCCC agreement, which is the legal basis for the annual CoP meetings on climate change, was ratified by 197 countries in 1994.
-The following is Article 2, which specifies the objective of global climate action:
+The UNFCCC agreement, which is the legal basis for the annual CoP meetings on climate change, was signed in 1992 and ratified by 197 countries in 1994.
+The following is Article 2, which specifies the agreement's objective:

 The Article unambiguously states that the aim is to avoid dangerous climate change by maintaining GHG concentrations at safe levels.
-It is not primarily about reducing emissions, and it rejects climate stabilization if concentration levels are unsafe.
-The standard story is therefore a blatant falsification.
+It does not mention emissions, and it rejects concentration levels that are unsafe.
+The standard story is therefore a blatant falsification of this critical accord.

 IT IGNORES THE DURATION OF THE TEMPERATURE ANOMALY

-The initial part of this statement contains some truth: unless tipping points send it soaring, the global temperature will stabilize a few decades after concentrations stop rising.
-However, this will in no way solve the climate crisis.
-As shown in figure 2 below, the ecological damage associated with a temperature anomaly is determined by the speed, magnitude, AND DURATION of the temperature rise.
-In other words, this damage increases with the area under the magnitude line, not just the height it reaches.
+The initial part of this statement is misleading.
+As just noted, the global temperature will continue to increase for several decades after concentrations stop rising.
+But even after this temperature has stabilized, the climate crisis will continue.
+Figure 3 shows that the ecological damage associated with a temperature anomaly is determined by the speed, magnitude, AND DURATION of the temperature rise.
+In other words, damage increases with the area under the magnitude line, not just the height it reaches.

 Why is this so?
-Because heat will continue to accumulate in Earth systems until the anomaly is removed - that is, until the global temperature returns to its pre-industrial, Holocene level.
+Because heat will continue to accumulate in Earth systems and ice will continue to disappear until the anomaly is removed - that is, until the global temperature returns to its pre-industrial, Holocene level.
 This is why the UNFCCC objective specifies that concentrations (and thus the global temperature) must be stabilized at safe levels, not at today's deadly levels.

 IT ADDRESSES ONLY 2% OF THE TEMPERATURE ANOMALY